1. ABOUT THIS POLICY

 1.1 This policy outlines when an employee may be entitled to paternity leave and paternity pay, and sets out the arrangements for taking it.

-1.2 This policy only applies to employees and does not apply to Umbrella/PEO workers (who are not employees, and may otherwise be called ‘limb (b) workers’), agency workers, or self-employed contractors, save only that Umbrella/PEO workers (who are not employees, and who may otherwise be called limb (b) workers) may be entitled to SPP, subject to conditions..
+1.2 This policy only applies to employees and does not apply to Umbrella/PEO workers who are not employees (and who are otherwise called ‘limb (b) workers’), agency workers, or self-employed contractors, save only that Umbrella/PEO workers who are not employees (and who are otherwise called ‘limb (b) workers’) may be entitled to SPP, subject to conditions..

 1.3.
 This policy does not form part of any employee’s or worker’s contract of employment or engagement and we may amend it at any time.